 Frequently asked alongside this, and a question we will be striving to answer in this article is: “How good of a school can I get into?”
 Many students wonder what schools they should apply to, but don’t know how to approach analyzing school’s admissions statistics and profiles to know what their chances are.
 In this article, we’ll discuss the tiers of schools and students, and which are best suited for each other.

-Note that these tiers aren’t meant to denote that a school is definitely better than another, or imply that you have to attend a high-tier school.
+Note that these tiers aren’t meant to denote that a particular school is better than another, or imply that you have to attend a high tier school.
 The purpose of these is as a tool to describe how hard it is to gain admittance to a given school, based on their admissions criteria, and which students have the best chance.
-Read on to learn how to determine which college is right for you.

 The Tiers of Schools

 Colleges may be separated into tiers, based upon the difficulty of securing admission to them.
 Individual factsheets will have more information on specific, unusual majors of interest, and on the exact GPA and test score averages for specific schools.
-Understanding these tiers will help you determine which college is right for you.
+To that end, we are linking to school’s guides throughout these tier lists; follow these links to learn more about schools you’re interested in.

 These are schools with admissions rates below 10%.
 This means that of every 100 people who apply, fewer than 10 will be accepted.
 These schools want academic excellence and stellar extracurriculars, but those are only enough to get you into contention.
 MIT has reported that 70% of the students who apply are academically qualified, yet have an admission rate of 7%.